Worst Restaurant Food Poisonings of the Past 40 Years

 2008, 2013, 2014 Jimmy John's Sprout Contamination

-Jimmy John’s made headlines with foodborne illness in the past ten years.
-Since 2008 the freshly made from scratch sub sandwich chain served sprouts that resulted in E.coli sickness at least five times.
+Jimmy John’s has made headlines with foodborne illnesses in the past 10 years.
+Since 2008, the freshly made from scratch sub sandwich chain served sprouts that resulted in E.coli sickness at least five times.
 A tally of reports since 2008 show 479 people affected.

 One to the largest outbreaks occurred in 2014 when local officials in Michigan, California, Idaho, Montana, Utah, and Washington worked with the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) to investigate an outbreak that affected 19 people in May of 2014.
 Sprouts were the cause of an outbreak at least five times.
 In 2013, imported cucumbers from Mexico sickened nine people.